 Figure 2: Flaw in the heat affected zone

+Loading the pipe: (How and why?)

 Strain Measurements

 In each full scale experiment (Table 1) the longitudinal and hoop direction strains are measured with strain gauges at critical locations of the pipe.
 In addition to that, digital image correlation is used to obtain the variation of the strain field during each experiment at critical locations of the pipe.
 The results of these measurements are used to evaluate the tensile strain capacity of each specimen.
 The critical tensile strain is defined in the CSA code as the value of the global compressive strain at the onset of rupture.
 From our tests, we are proposing the following three different options for the evaluation of the tensile strain capacity of the full scale specimen: